Phamiliarize/tdash/README.md

 |----------|--------------------|---------|--------------------------------------------------------------------------------------------------------------------------------|
 | fallback | "default" or "key" | "key"   | When the key is not found in the current language fallback to either the default language first, or fall back directly to key. |

-#### Changing Language
+### Language Changing/Switching
-The tdash object exposes an `updateLang` method that takes a string.
-You can change languages live at anytime utilizing that method.
+The tdash object exposes an `updateLang` method that takes a string of the language you wish to switch to, like so:

 ```
-tdash.updateLang("en")
+tdash.updateLang("en");
 ```

-Will change the language to en, then cause a re-render on all tdash tags with an attempt to pull from the defined English translations.
+This will change the language to en, then cause a re-render on all tdash tags with an attempt to pull from the defined English translations.

+### Current Language
+`tdash.currentLang` exposes the current language being used.
+See the sample for one way this can be used!

 ## Contributing
 Contributors always welcome.
 Let's see how much we can push web components and custom elements!